 At this point, the Czech Republic doesn’t offer graduate entry medicine in English.
 Instead, you can consider a university in Poland.

 Medlink Students constantly update their information and will inform you about any news regarding graduate entry medicine in the Czech Republic.

 The Czech Republic has some of the oldest universities in Central Europe.
 The country believes in effective higher education since it was a Duchy in the Holy Roman Empire, and little has changed in this regard.

 These are the main incentives to consider the Czech Republic as an educational destination:

-The country is famous for the quality of its beer, especially its pilsner.
+The Czech Republic is famous for the quality of its beer, especially its pilsner.
 Czechs have more than 400 breweries on their territory, including the oldest one in the world.
-Thus, fans of the amber fluid will be extremely satisfied to study in the country.
+Thus, fans of the amber drink will be extremely satisfied to study in the country.

 Furthermore, the Czech Republic is full of landmarks to discover.
 The country boasts castles, palaces, churches, and monuments in various architectural styles.
 Prague’s Castle, Sedlec Ossuary, and the Holy Trinity Column in Olomouc are just a few of the world-renowned landmarks in the country.

 The M.D. programmes in the Czech Republic usually last 6 years.
 They are split into two parts - pre-clinical and clinical.

 The first part is where you mostly study theory and get prepared for the clinical years.
 The second part is the one you are probably anticipating the most.

 In the final years, you attend hospitals, work with real patients instead of dummies, and learn from the best doctors.